 – Add 3 tablespoons of bicarbonate of soda to 3 liters of water, along with potassium soap.

 This treatment is used for mold, although it is more commonly used to prevent mildew.
 Gardeners should spray the solution on the plant preferably 1 -2 weeks before the arrival of wet weather conditions – so if you know the Autumn rains are coming apply as a preventative measure in good time).

 – Add 4 tablespoons of vinegar to 3 liters of water. (you can use any type – apple cider is a popular – but not Balsamic due to the high sugar content) This is another homemade remedy for plants affected by mildew.
 The solution should be sprayed on infected leaves and buds.

-If you are new to growing outdoors and live in a region where mold is a problem, then next year plan your grow from day one.
+If you are new to growing outdoors and live in a region where cannabis bud mold is a problem, then plan your grow from day one.
 Some things to consider:

 Get training! using techniques such as LST and mainlining will allow you to develop a plant structure with best cannabis bud mold prevention qualities.
 You can sculpt your plant to take advantage of good branch spacing, good airflow, an even covering of consistent sized buds (ie not dominated by a few big, fat, mold inviting buds at the top of a plant).
 Check out our Paradise Seeds Skunkworks series on mainlining to get a step by step guide (see Episode 1 HERE)

 Pots vs ground?
 You can grow bigger plants by planting direct in the ground but pots give you versatility.
 You can move them around to chase the sun and hide them from the rain!
 If planting in the ground avoid shaded areas.